Talvey

 What is Talvey?

-- Have already received at least 4 different treatment regimens, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody.
+Talvey is used in patients who have already received at least 4 different treatment regimens, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody to treat their multiple myeloma, AND their cancer has come back or did not respond to prior treatments.

-Common Talvey side effects
+Talvey side effects

 Common Talvey side effects may include:

-- Changes in your sense of taste (70%)
+- changes in your sense of taste;

-- Severely dry skin (30%)
+- dry skin and mucous membranes; or

 Serious Talvey side effects

-Tell your medical caregivers if you have signs of cytokine release syndrome (CRS), a serious side effect fever, chills, trouble breathing, confusion, severe vomiting or diarrhea, fast or irregular heartbeats, feeling light-headed or very tired.
+Tell your medical caregivers if you have signs of cytokine release syndrome (CRS), a serious side effect fever, chills, trouble breathing, confusion, severe vomiting or diarrhea, fast or irregular heartbeats, or feeling light-headed or very tired.

 You may get infections more easily, even serious or fatal infections.
-Call your doctor right away if you have signs of infection such as:
+Call your doctor right away if you have signs of infection, such as:

 - fever, chills, sore throat;